A pain specialist translating clinical experience into practical travel planning.

 Recovery Runway

-Plan the return and after-travel recovery before the trip starts.
+Protect the return and after-travel recovery window.

 - Pain specialist and anaesthesiologist